-SARA Rope Access Global was established in Gauteng to meet the growing need for high-rise building maintenance utilizing sophisticated rope access techniques.
+SARA Rope Access Global was established to meet the growing need for high-rise building maintenance utilizing sophisticated rope access techniques.

-The founders and partners have collectively accumulated an impressive 70 years’ experience in the industry, nationwide.
+The team have collectively accumulated an impressive 70 years’ experience in the industry, globally.
 Rope access is a cost-effective way of positioning personnel, tools and materials at elevated locations, the exterior of high-rise buildings for example, that are normally difficult to reach.

 Rope Access Benefits Include: